tjn2124/Network-Server/README.txt

 Network Server

 mdb-lookup-server-nc-2.c promps the user for a valid port number and fork/execls into script mdb-lookup-server-nc.sh.
-It dosplays a message that an instance of the mdb-lookup-server has started as a network server with the child process' id and port number that the process was started on.
+It displays a message that an instance of the mdb-lookup-server has started as a network server with the child process' id and port number that the process was started on.
 If a process is terminated the program